-Meetings may include, by exception, governors dialling in through conference calls or the use of Skype, Teams or Zoom for video conferencing to fulfil the quorum requirement when they cannot attend in person.
+Meetings may include, by exception, governors dialling in through conference calls or the use of skype for video conferencing to fulfil the quorum requirement when they cannot attend in person.

 Minutes from a meeting should be available to governors within two weeks of the meeting.